-c) When one or more links have passed the emergency proving period two, emergency-load-transfer signals are sent periodically (2-3 seconds intervals) over each link.
-Each exchange must be capable of receiving and processing signals on any link over which the emergency-load-transfer signals have been sent.
+c) When one or more links have passed the emergency proving period, two emergency-load-transfer signals are sent periodically (at 2-3 seconds intervals) over each link.
+Each exchange may receive signals on the links during the emergency restart procedure and must take steps either to process these signals or deliberately reject them by setting the relevant ACU indicators to 1.
+However, after sending ELT signals on any link, all signals received on the link must be processed.
 Although both exchanges may send emergency-load-transfer signals, only one exchange (designated the emergency restart control exchange by mutual agreement of the two Administrations) will acknowledge these signals.
 The non-control exchange must respond by sending emergency-load-transfer signals over the same signalling link, whenever it receives these signals and the link has passed the emergency proving period.